Pavel Otdelnov: Psychozoic Era, 2018—2019

 In 2018, Otdelnov further explored the environmental issues in a new film and installation, titled collectively the Psychozoic Era.
-The project depicted Russian industrial-waste storage facilities, their impacts on the environment and people.
+The project depicted Russian industrial waste storage facilities and their impacts on the environment and people.

 Shitty Sea, 2019—2020

-In 2020, specially for the 8th Moscow International Biennale of Contemporary Art, Otdelnov made Shitty Sea, a project exploring the challenges of collection, sorting and recycling of waste, as well as the problem of the ever-proliferating landfills around Moscow.
-The artist planted GPS beacons into garbage bags and threw them out in different parts of Moscow to then track their movements.
-Eventually he visited the municipal landfills and waste sorting facilities where they ended up.
-The process and outcomes of this research is presented in the film The Trash Trip (2019), and the paintings Landfill Aleksndrov and Landfill Timokhovo (2019), MSW (2020), Rubbish and Waste Sorting (2020).
-In order to gain a deeper insight into waste sorting, Otdelnov took a job at one such facility.
-An account of his observations and conversations with other sorting workers are recorded in The Waste Sorter’s Diary.
+In 2020, within the frames of the 8th Moscow International Biennale of Contemporary Art, Otdelnov made Shitty Sea, a project exploring the challenges of collection, sorting, and recycling of waste, as well as the problem of the ever-proliferating landfills around Moscow.
+The artist planted GPS beacons into garbage bags and threw them out in different parts of Moscow to track their movements.
+Eventually, he visited the municipal landfills and waste sorting facilities where they ended up.
+The process and outcomes of this research are presented in the film The Trash Trip (2019), the paintings Landfill Aleksndrov and Landfill Timokhovo (2019), MSW (2020), Rubbish and Waste Sorting (2020).
+To gain a deeper insight into waste sorting, Otdelnov took a job at one such facility.
+An account of his observations and conversations with other sorting workers are recorded in The Waste Sorter's Diary.

 Research projects

 Promzona, 2015—2020

 For four years, from 2015 to 2020, Otdelnov was working on a large-scale project titled Promzona (Industrial Cluster).
-The project explores the history of the artist’s hometown of Dzerzhinsk and of his family.
-The project relied on a whole range of approaches: Otdelnov studied archival photos and newspaper clippings, personal notes, essays and documents, met with environmental experts and former factory workers, he wandered around the exclusion zones, factory ruins, the overgrown workers’ camp.
-Through various media — painting, photography, video, installation, texts, ready-made objects — the project offers both a historical and personal perspective on the era that had finally passed.
-The exhibition was supplemented with excerpts from published memoires by workers and engineers of Dzerzhink’s many plants as well as from No Entry Without Gas Mask, a book authored by the artist’s father Alexander Otdelnov.
+The project explores the history of the artist's hometown of Dzerzhinsk and of his family.
+The project relied on a whole range of approaches: Otdelnov studied archival photos and newspaper clippings, personal notes, essays, and documents, met with environmental experts and former factory workers, he wandered around the exclusion zones, factory ruins, and the overgrown workers' camp.
+Through various media — painting, photography, video, installation, texts, and ready-made objects — the project offers both a historical and personal perspective on the era that had finally passed.
+The exhibition was supplemented with excerpts from published memoirs by workers and engineers of Dzerzhink's many plants as well as from No Entry Without Gas Mask, a book authored by the artist's father Alexander Otdelnov.